 Clients and suppliers can help finance your business if you use the right strategies.
 Suppliers usually ask for an upfront payment before shipping the goods.
-This places a heavy strain on your cash flow.
+This request places a heavy strain on your cash flow.
 You can improve this situation by asking suppliers to give you 30 to 60 days to pay.
 Note that getting net-30 to net-60 days to pay an invoice may require that you build a track record with your supplier.
 However, this can usually be done in a few months.

-However, you can only use factoring if you work with commercial and government clients with good credit.
+However, you can use factoring only if you work with commercial and government clients with good credit.
 When used correctly, the line can improve your cash flow and enable you to take on new clients.
 You can see how it works and get a quote here.

 9. Accounts receivable line of credit

 Companies that have outgrown factoring lines and invoice a minimum of $250,000 should consider an accounts receivable line of credit solution such as sales ledger financing.
 Sales ledger financing allows you to tap into your accounts receivable, up to your credit limit.
 Sales ledger financing is similar to a commercial line of credit, though they are underwritten differently.
 Lines have flexible limits, fewer covenants than bank lines, and are easier to get than business loans.

 Our take on this: Sales ledger financing is a great option for companies that have at least $250,000 tied in accounts receivables.
 It is cheaper than conventional factoring, more user-friendly, and serves as a stepping stone to bank financing.